tejmagar/AndroidNetworkTools/README.md

 ## Optional

-<p>After Network scanner is initialized, you can disable MAC Address and Vendor names processing by.
+<p>After Network scanner is initialized, you can disable MAC Address and Vendor names processing
+as shown below.
 Note: MAC Address is required to lookup vendor name.</p>

 ```